abhi-khare/coding-platform-solution/ProjectEuler/README.md

 # ProjectEuler
-Project Euler solution in python 3.5.3
+solutions to project Euler problem set in python and Go